stoeps13/connections-doc/source/admin/admin/t_admin_files_disable_notification.md

         FilesConfigService.checkOutConfig("c:/temp","foo01Cell01")
         ```

+    !!! note
-    **Note:** To check out email templates with the configuration files you can add the includeEmailTemplates parameter, and set it to "true".
+    To check out email templates with the configuration files you can add the includeEmailTemplates parameter, and set it to "true".
 For example:

     ```
     FilesConfigService.checkOutConfig("/opt/my_temp_dir", "CommServerNode01Cell", includeEmailTemplates = "true")